-Before you start accepting payments online make sure that your network has an adequate firewall and updated virus protection.
+Before you start accepting payments online, ensure that your network has an adequate firewall and updated virus protection.
 Also, make sure that the platform you’re using is PCI compliant.

 Create secure passwords and comprehensive authorization.

-To make your life easier, there are a number of password managers, such as LastPass, Dashlane, and KeePassX, that will protect your online accounts without having you to memorize a those lengthy and complicated passwords.
+To make your life easier, there are many password managers, such as LastPass, Dashlane, and KeePassX, that will protect your online accounts without having you memorize those lengthy and complicated passwords.

 You should also consider two-factor authentication.
 This simply uses a password and another factor, like a pin code sent to a mobile device or a fingerprint, whenever you or your team logs into an account.

-Two-factor authentication is useful when you or your employees access data from more than once device, such as a laptop, tablet or smartphone, or when you’re working remotely since it requires a second-level of authentication, instead of just a password that can can easily be discovered.
+Two-factor authentication is useful when you or your employees access data from more than one device, such as a laptop, tablet, or smartphone, or when you’re working remotely since it requires a second-level of authentication, instead of just a password that can easily be discovered.